POISON IVY, OAK, & SUMAC:

 Florida’s beautiful foliage is really something special.
 There are so many great things to see in nature, but some of them are not meant to be enjoyed up-close.
 Poisonous plants definitely fall into this category.
 One tiny drop of urushiol, the toxic oil in poison ivy, oak, and sumac, is enough to cause a red, itchy, uncomfortable rash on your skin.
 The more contact your skin has with urushiol, the more severe your reaction.

-Generally, these kinds of rashes can be treated at home with over-the-counter topicals, but more serious cases need the assistance of a dermatologist, so if you consider your condition to be unbearable or you experience troubling swelling, make an appointment with a Water’s Edge Dermatology practitioner.
+Generally, these kinds of rashes can be treated at home with over-the-counter topicals, but more serious cases need the assistance of a dermatologist, so if you consider your condition to be unbearable or you experience troubling swelling, schedule an appointment with a Water’s Edge Dermatology practitioner.

 Ways of Getting Poisonous Plant Rashes